anon-authors-unle-icml-2023/unle/README.md

 Requirements:

-- Conda
+- A Linux Machine
 - Optionally (recommended) A GPU, along with cuda driver libraries.

-To reproduce the experiments, please first set up an environment (which will be named `unle`) containing all the necessary dependencies by running `conda env create -f environment.yml` (for a GPU environment) or `conda env create -f environment-cpu.yml` for a CPU environment.
+To reproduce the experiments, execute the `install.sh` script using `source install.sh --gpu` if you have a GPU, or `source install.sh` otherwise.
+The `install.sh` script will install `Mambaforge` (a conda-based package manager) locally, and create a local `conda` environment named `unle` containing all the necessary dependencies.
+The `python` executable that shall be used to interact with the codebase is `.env/unle/bin/python` folder.
 We strongly recommend that you use a GPU when running the experiments; using a GPU yields considerable speedups for training and inference.
 All the experiment submission / visualisation scripts take the form of a `jupyter` notebook. **No `jupyter` notebook engine is not provided** as part of the environment.
-You can either install
-`jupyter-notebook`/`jupyterlab` in this environment directly (by running the bash command `conda install -n unle jupyterlab`), or register the
-`python` executable of the `unle` environment to an external `jupyterlab` engine.
+You can either install `jupyter-notebook`/`jupyterlab` in this environment directly (by running the bash command `conda install -n unle jupyterlab`), or register the `python` executable of the `unle` environment to an external `jupyterlab` engine.
 In the latter case, the aforementioned CUDA environment variables need to be specified in the `share/jupyter/kernels/unle/kernel.json` (this file being relative to the jupyterlab environment root folder).
 Here is an example `kernel.json` file that does so.
 You will need to change the placeholder paths indicated using </the/following/convention>:

 ```json